The day before camp

 8.30am.
 Extended hours begins at 8.15am and offers parents flexible drop off times.
-We have chill-out zones and games for those that take a little time to get going and a selection of sports for the wide-awake types
+We have chill-out zones for those who take a little time to get going and a selection of sports for children who can’t wait to get active!

 12.30PM.
-Lunchtimes at Kings are supervised and fun.
-After eating the healthy packed lunch you’ve lovingly prepared, lunchtime is an opportunity for children to chill-out and watch our staff take on various Red Top challenges
+Lunch times at Kings are supervised and fun.
+After eating the healthy packed lunch you’ve lovingly prepared, lunch time is an opportunity for children to chill-out and get involved in the whole-camp lunch time challenge!

-From 13.15.
-Afternoons include whole-camp warm-up activities and a wide variety of group sports.
-Red Tops can throw-in some quieter and less energetic activities for groups that are finding the pace a little too high!
+1.15pm.
+Afternoons include whole camp activities and lots of group sports and active games.
+Red Tops can throw-in some quieter and less energetic activities for groups that are finding the pace a little too high.

 End of Afternoon